akmatdan/akmatdan/README.md

 - 👋 Hi, I’m Dan Akmat
-- 👀 I’m interested in IOS Developing
+- 👀 I’m an IOS Developer
-- 🌱 I’m currently learning Swift
 - 📫 How to reach me: akmatdan@gmail.com